 Among Central Region assessment projects sharks are caught in the trawl surveys and the PWS longline survey.
-Among Central Region assessment projects sharks are caught in the trawl surveys and the PWS longline survey.
+Among Central Region assessment projects sharks are caught in trawl surveys and the PWS longline survey.
 Catch per unit effort for Pacific sleeper shark ranged from 1.1 fish/set in 1996 to 4.3 fish/set in 1999.
 Spiny dogfish CPUE has ranged from 0.9 to 9.2 fish/set except for a dramatic increase to 51.3 fish per set in 1998.
-The high catch rates of spiny dogfish in 1998 appear to have been an anomaly (contact Bill Bechtol).
+The high catch rates of spiny dogfish in 1998 appear to have been an anomaly (Contact Ted Otis).

 The Division of Sport Fish-Southcentral Region collected harvest and fishery information on sharks through the groundfish harvest assessment program although no specific research objectives were identified.
 Shark harvest is still at a relatively low level, but it is hoped that size and age composition of the harvest can be estimated using multiple years of data.
-Forty salmon sharks and two spiny dogfish were sampled from the sport harvest throughout Southcentral Alaska for length, sex, and age structures.
-Interviewed anglers caught 36 salmon sharks in 41 angler-days of effort and kept 22 of them.
-An additional 21 salmon sharks were released by interviewed anglers fishing for other species.
-(Contact Scott Meyer).
+In 2005, 44 salmon sharks and 12 spiny dogfish were sampled for length, sex, and age structures from the sport harvest throughout the region (Contact Scott Meyer).